-[Update: We are re-sharing this on Oct.
+[Update: We re-shared this on Oct.
 1, 2021, the 50th birthday of Walt Disney World in Florida.
 Some of the information in the original post below may be outdated.]

 The story of how Disney World’s land was bought is as fascinating as any of Walt’s fairy tales.
 Who would have guessed that buying the land for such a wholesome place like Disney World would be such a wild ride?
 This is the story of one of the most successful transitional land sales in American history and what we can learn from it today.